aadhar218/Tictactoe-game/README.md

 </br>

-Implemention of the algorithm for single player will be implemented in future.
+Implemention of the algorithm for single player will be done in future.